 Having a play with the alignment of files is fun and really allows you to create a professional looking page of content - rather than a bunch of tile display files in a row, which can be overwhelming.

-However, there is no ability to make folders or different pages so everything is all on the main page.
+However, you can't make folders or different pages so everything is all on the main page.

-As far as I can tell, with my random trial uploading - they accept most file types, but not GIFs.
+As far as I can tell, with my random trial uploading, they accept most file types apart from GIFs.

-Your Dropbox Showcase analytics are accessed inside the showcase, by clicking a ‘graph’ icon.
-Once inside, you can sort analytics by either Files or Viewers.
+Your Dropbox Showcase analytics are accessed inside the showcase by clicking a graph icon.
+Once inside, you can sort analytics by Files or Viewers.
 Unfortunately, there's no additional option here, nor can you add your own.

-The analytics are fairly minimal, but if you're wanting the basics of who read what and how many times then its straight to the point.
-Under each section, there is a list of 3 different titles: views, comments, and downloads.
+The analytics are fairly minimal, but if you want the basics of who read what and how many times, then its straight to the point.
+Under each section, there is a list of three different titles: views, comments, and downloads.

 In short, the analytics are good if your main objectives are tracking who reads/opens your content, and what parts of your content are most popular.
-They don't go into much depth and there's no option to export the data.
+They don't go into much depth, though, and there's no option to export the data.

 The Sharing settings are pretty basic.
 You can set your settings to either: “Anyone with a link can comment” or “Only people invited to this Showcase”.
 In each showcase, there is a share button where you input your recipient's email and your message to be sent along with your showcase.

-On the other end, when your recipient receives the email, the email itself has your featured image, your logo, your introduction blurb and the title of your showcase with how many total files are in the showcase.
+On the other end, when your recipient receives the email, the email itself has your featured image, logo, introduction blurb, the title of your showcase, and the total number of files in the showcase.

-Dropbox Showcase lets you share all your work in one professionally branded page and it's really marketed itself superbly to those who have portfolios and extensive work to share in bulk.
+Dropbox Showcase lets you share all your work in one professionally branded page; it's marketed itself superbly to those who have portfolios and extensive work to share in bulk.

 Showcase Workshop is a complete sales toolkit.
 It's more than a one-pager, and you can literally build it to fit whatever your needs may be.
 There's no mandatory design or layout — the Showcase world is your oyster!

-We give you crazily in-depth analytics, and extensive sharing capabilities, and Showcase gives you seamless access from any Apple, Android or Windows 8.1+ device – that includes your tablet, phone, laptop or desktop.
-Us, in your pocket at all times - pretty darn handy.
+We give you outlandishly in-depth analytics and extensive sharing capabilities.
+Plus, you can access Showcase seamlessly from your Apple, Android, or Windows 8.1+ device – including your tablet, phone, laptop, or desktop.
+Us, in your pocket at all times?
+Pretty darn handy.

-(Are you sick of the word showcase yet?)
+P.S.
+Are you sick of the word showcase yet?